duncombe/wikis/system-test-development-workflow.md

 3. Keep working normally, committing code, and pushing to your branch.
 Git is smart enough to tell you that, during the first `push`, there is nothing pointing to your branch, just follow git instructions.
 It should be something like:
-   `git push --set-upstream origin branch_name`, than keep pushing.
+   `git push --set-upstream origin branch_name`, then keep pushing.
 4. When you are ready go to the URL of your forked repo, `http://github.com/your-user-name/system-test`.
 Use the 'Switch Branches' dropdown menu near the top left of the page to select the branch with your